jlampel/voronoi_scatter/docs/scattering.md

 ## Modifying the Defaults

-If you would like to change any of the defaults to fit your particular workflow, just edit the defaults.py file inside the addon.
+If you would like to change any of the scatter node's defaults to fit your particular workflow, just edit the defaults.py file inside the addon.